 Hiring is hard, and unfortunately, there’s no such thing as a silver bullet – a single tool that makes hiring simple.
-Despite that fact, many recruiters and staffing professionals see resumes as something close to it.
+Despite that fact, many recruiters and recruiting professionals see resumes as something close to it.

 Resumes can tend to be regarded as holy texts within the industry – omnipotent pieces of paper that tell us everything we need to know about a candidate, and which grant us the power to make instant and sweeping judgments across our talent pool.

 In this three-part series, we’ll be investigating exactly what a resume is and isn’t capable of, and where it fits into the modern hiring process, if indeed it fits at all.

 But before we look at where we are, how exactly did we get here?

 Where do resumes come from?

 The resume, or curriculum vitae (CV), has a long and storied history and has morphed a great deal over the years.

 - 1482: Leonardo da Vinci is credited with writing the first professional resume at age 30 (and the translation is more than worth a read.)

 - 1930-1940: Resumes were functional formalities that included height, weight, age, and religion.
 They were often used by employers to identify those who weren’t physically able to tackle hard labour, and they tended to facilitate bias in the hiring process.

 - 1950-1960: Resumes became an expected document for a jobseeker to submit, and began to paint a more detailed picture of the potential hire, including their interests beyond work.